zeek/zeek/doc/frameworks/broker.rst

 For cluster operation, see :doc:`/scripts/base/frameworks/cluster/main.bro` for a list of topics that are useful for steering published events to the various node classes.
-E.g. you have the ability to broadcast to all directly-connected nodes, only those of a given class (e.g. just workers), or to a specific node within a class.
+E.g. you have the ability to broadcast to all nodes of a given class (e.g. just workers) or just send to a specific node within a class.

 The topic names that logs get published under are a bit nuanced.
 In the default cluster configuration, they are round-robin published to